mactul/system_abstraction/SA/network/requests.md

 ```
 - this function will close the connection, destroy the headers parsed tree, free all structures behind the handler and put your handler to `NULL`.
 - **parameters**
-  - `ppr`: the adress of your handler.
+  - `ppr`: the address of your handler.
 It's a pointer to a pointer

 ### SA_req_get_header_value